fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 Applications can define there own objects or use some of the predefined common objects.
 Each object is identified by a type and identifier number to uniquely identify the object within the scope of that senders RTP stream.
-Multipel updates and objects can be combined in a single RTP packet so that they are guaranteed to be fate shared and either atomically delivered at the same time or not delivered at all to the receiver.
+Multiple updates and objects can be combined in a single RTP packet so that they are guaranteed to be fate shared and either atomically delivered at the same time or not delivered at all to the receiver.

 The objects are defined as a series of primitives that define common types.
-The objects and updates to state are encoded with Tag Length Value (TLV) style encoding so that receivers cna skip objects they do not understand.
+The objects and updates to state are encoded with Tag Length Value (TLV) style encoding so that receivers can skip objects they do not understand.
 The Objects in an single RTP packet MUST be processed in order.
 This allows a sender to write state in an old and new format at the new format to override values in the old format in a single RTP